eshikafe/bess-rs/README.md

-# Data-plane (aka bess-rs)
+# Data-plane (bess-rs)
-A dataplane implementation in Rust based on the BESS architecture for high performance packet processing.
+A dataplane implementation in Rust based on the [BESS](https://github.com/NetSys/bess) architecture for high performance packet processing.
 Main use case: an experimental 5G UPF data-plane.

 ## Objective